howdyai/botkit-starter-slack/readme.md

 # Developer & Support Community

-You can find full documentation for Botkit on our [GitHub page](https://github.com/howdyai/botkit/blob/master/readme.md).
-Botkit Studio users can access the [Botkit Studio Knowledge Base](https://botkit.groovehq.com/help_center) for help in managing their account.
+You can find full documentation for Botkit on [our website](https://botkit.ai/docs).

 ###  Need more help?
 * Glitch allows users to ask the community for help directly from the editor!
 For more information on raising your hand, [read this blog post.](https://medium.com/glitch/just-raise-your-hand-how-glitch-helps-aa6564cb1685)